lloydcotten/common-mq/README.md

 # common-mq

-common-mq is an abstracted message queue client module which clean common API for working with various message queue providers.
+common-mq is an abstracted message queue client module with a clean, common API for working with various message queue providers.

 ## Provider Support